 Want to learn more?

-In this post, we just touched the surface of PLM and Configuration Management.
+In this post, we have only scratched the surface of PLM and Configuration Management.
 Where can an interested reader find more information related to CM for their company?

 And there is more out there, e.g.: